P.V. Kannan, Co-founder and CEO

-There are five key success factors that businesses should consider when looking at IVR deployments:
+There are five key success factors that business should consider when looking at IVR deployments:

 There is a management maxim that you get what you measure.
 If it moves towards CSAT and NPS, then you and customers are aligned.
 If you’re focused on anything else, you’re not.